pyodide/pyodide/docs/usage/type-conversions.md

 destroyed.
 If the `PyProxy` was created in Python using {any}`pyodide.create_proxy` it is not destroyed.

-When the Javascript function returns a `Promise` (for example, if the function is an `async` function), the behavior is more complicated.
-In this case, the proxied function returns a Python `Future` instead of the original promise.
-When the promise is finished, the result is converted to Python and the converted value is used to resolve the `Future`.
-Then the result is destroyed if it is a `PyProxy`.
-Any PyProxies created in converting the arguments are also destroyed.
+When a Javascript function returns a `Promise` (for example, if the function is an `async` function), it is assumed that the `Promise` is going to do some work that uses the arguments of the function, so it is not safe to destroy them until the `Promise` resolves.
+In this case, the proxied function returns a Python `Future` instead of the original `Promise`.
+When the `Promise` resolves, the result is converted to Python and the converted value is used to resolve the `Future`.
+Then if the result is a `PyProxy` it is destroyed.
+Any PyProxies created in converting the arguments are also destroyed at this point.

 As a result of this, if a `PyProxy` is persisted to be used later, then it must either be copied using {any}`PyProxy.copy` in Javascript or it must be created